secretlint/secretlint/README.md

 After running,
 If you got empty result and exit status is `0`, your project is secure.
-Otherwise you got some error report, your project includes credential as raw data.
+Otherwise, you got some error report, your project includes credential as raw data.

 ![An example of secretlint results](./docs/assets/secretlint-report-example.png)